“…Are you sure, Aaron? It’s not too late to come with me to Ellsworth… I could tutor you myself.”

-Aaron shakily took to his feet, his whole body still feeling like gelatin from his impromptu shock therapy and the still burning handprint on his chest.
-Aside from that, feeling was returning to his body, and a new sense of proud optimism filled his heart.
+Aaron shakily took to his feet.
+His entire body still feeling like gelatin and erupting in pain.
+Considering his impromptu shock therapy and the still burning handprint on his chest, it didn’t come as much of a shock.
+Aside from that, the feeling was returning to his body, and a new sense of proud optimism filled his heart.

 “Ya know, I’m not so mad at you for having broken down our door now.” said Grace with- to Aaron’s pleasant surprise- a smile.
 The ghost swiftly returned to a small frown and looked towards the flames crackling in the left side of the mansion, “But I’m still furious that you attracted the asshole who did that.”

 Aaron, staring nervously at the fire, picked the departed holy man from the ground and tossed the corpse over his shoulder, “Speaking of which… I’ll go get rid of this carcass for you.”

 “You don’t want to treat your injuries first?”